Home 5 Blogs 5 Selling your value to new customers

 In a previous article, I gave some background on how we see IT companies often conduct their commerce.
-The emphasis here is very much on knowledge, technology and thus features and functionality.
-This has traditionally been true primarily of IT resellers selling products, of course, but oddly enough, it has also been true of IT service providers.
-Funny enough, because we believe that as a provider you provide a service that should provide value to your customers every month.
-Each month they pay for a service that helps and relieves their organization.
+The emphasis here is very much on knowledge, technology and thus features and functionality. his approach historically applied to IT resellers selling products, but strangely enough, it also applies to IT service providers.
+This is strange because we believe that as a provider, you offer a service that should provide value to your customers every month.
+Customers pay for a service that should help and relieve their organization every month.

-As marketers, then, we do say that most marketing expressions and activities, website, mailings, events, are all aimed the at the conscious buyer.
-Whether competent or incompetent, but he understands what you are doing and looks for a specific solution in a very focused way.
-It used to be possible.
-Of course, the IT market is relatively young, and in the early days of service providers and IT resellers, positioning knowledge and technical/operational advantages was also distinctive.
-Finding new customers could still be done well with a cold call campaign, for example, or a direct mailing.
+As marketers, we often say that most IT marketing activities, such as websites, mailings, events, are all aimed at the conscious buyer.
+Whether skilled or unskilled, they understand what you do and are specifically looking for a specific solution.
+This approach may have worked in the past.
+However, the IT market is now relatively young, and in the early days of service providers and IT resellers, positioning knowledge and technical/operational benefits was differentiating.
+Finding new customers was relatively easy back then, for example, through a cold call campaign or a direct mailing.

 The gap with your target audience

-Because the supply has become much greater, and the knowledge gap is really no longer bridging, the distinction is much more in your value to customers and who you are as an organization.
-With that, in our view, contracting new customers is the commercial problem in the IT sector.
-IT companies are certainly still growing, but they are growing mostly with existing customers.
+Due to the much larger supply and the fact that the knowledge gap is no longer bridgeable, differentiation lies much more in your value for customers and who you are as an organization.
+As a result, in our view, attracting new customers is the commercial problem in the IT sector.
+IT companies are still growing, but they are mainly growing with existing customers.

-Finding new customers is now a combination of chance, clever bidding for tenders or having a few good sales people on your team.
-It is much less the result of a deliberately designed and thorough go-to-market campaign.
-Marketing mostly shoots with hail, and sales often stubbornly keeps explaining what they offer and its functional benefits.
-This creates a gap with your target audience, if you even know what your target audience is.
+Finding new customers is now a combination of chance, smart bidding on tenders, or having a few good salespeople on your team.
+It is much less the result of a consciously designed and well-planned go-to-market campaign.
+Marketing usually involves shooting with buckshot, and sales often stubbornly explains what they offer and which functional benefits it has.
+This creates a gap with your target audience, assuming you know who your target audience is.

 Selling your value

-And fair is fair, successfully creating new business is not easy either and you need a long breath for it.
-A sales process an sich already takes a long time, let alone approaching a new target market and successfully converting it into new customers.
-From our years of experience, our out-of-the-box mentality and visibility into the IT provider market, we have a five tips for bringing in new customers:
+And to be honest, successfully creating new business is not easy, and you need a lot of perseverance for it.
+The sales process itself already takes a long time, let alone approaching a new target audience and successfully converting them into new customers.
+Based on our many years of experience, our out-of-the-box mentality, and our insight into the IT provider market, we have five tips for attracting new customers:

 1. Look at yourself

-This seems contradictory, since we are talking about target groups and new customers, right?
-Sure, but success starts with (re)knowing the value you as an organization can bring.
-Match your ambitions and your DNA.
+This may seem contradictory because we are talking about target groups and new customers.
+However, success begins with recognizing the value your organization can offer.
+Your ambitions and your DNA.
 That is the basis for making further choices.
-New customers must fit in with you.
+New customers must fit your organization.

 2. Discover your ideal customer

-So not every customer fits you.
-The best clients are those organizations where you can provide direct value in their business, operations, and development.
+Not every customer fits your organization.
+The best customers are those organizations where you can offer direct value in their business, operation, and development.
 Technology is a derivative of this.
-Your ideal client is related to size, dynamics of their organization and business and their DNA/culture.
+Your ideal customer is related to the size, dynamics of their organization and business, and their DNA/culture.
 You should preferably speak the same language.

-Once you know what the ideal organization is for you as a customer, you start looking at where these are grouped.
-These are logically industries, but can also be a combination of region or just size of organizations.
-What is important is that you understand dynamics of that target audience and that the size or potential for you of this is large enough.
+Once you know what the ideal organization for you is as a customer, you can see where they are grouped.
+These are logically branches but can also be a combination of regions or just the size of organizations.
+It is essential to understand the dynamics of that target group and whether the size or potential for you is large enough.

-4. Discover your value to your target audience
+4. Discover your value to your target group

-Where can your services add value within the target audience you have chosen to approach?
+Where can your services add value within the target group you have chosen to approach?
 What is your value proposition?
-This is where you have to start.
-Your new customer’s buying process starts with awareness and recognition.
-Trigger on relevant developments and themes that resonate with your target audience, and only then explain how you can be valuable in doing so.
+This is where you should start.
+The buying process of your new customer begins with awareness and recognition.
+Triggering relevant developments and themes that play a role in your target group, and then explaining how you can be valuable.

 5. Organize and activate your commerce

-Only after you have completed the 1st steps can you begin to organize your marketing and sales to target, and convert, this audience.
+Finally, it’s time to organize your marketing and sales efforts around your target audience.
 Organization, planning and value.
 Organize your campaigns with Marketing Automation centered on your website and LinkedIn.
-Plan campaigns with relevant content-informative mailflows, and share your value through your marketing and sales.
+Plan your campaigns with marketing automation as the foundation, using your website and LinkedIn as your primary channels.

 Some steps are a little easier to perform than others.
 All, however, have to do with conscious choices, and organizing to bring in new business.
 Do you want to know more about how to organize this properly?
 Read our Whitepaper here about choosing your Go-to-Market strategy when acquiring new customers.